jbellma/equipment-rental/phase-2/README.md

 At the very least, we'll implement the following features:
 - A method for displaying menus and returning the user's chosen option (only valid options).
 - A function that carries out ***option 1*** (register a new product).
 The user will be prompted for the information, and the function will do the necessary checks.
 The dataset for the new product will be returned as a parameter.
 - A function that carries out menu item "***option 2***" (new customer).
-By calling the relevant function, you must confirm that the NID is accurate.
+By calling the relevant function, it must be established the NID's accuracy.
 The entire client data will be returned as a dataset.
 - A function that repeatedly requests a genuine number from the user until it receives it.
 - A function that shows all the information for a piece of lifting gear and another function that shows all the information for a particular client